LisaMcGautier/codeQuiz/README.md

 Tried to concatenate score and winner (variables `countdown` and `initials`

 I can log each to the console, but because each is set to local storage within a function, I am having difficulty creating a new object variable to store both values in a single key.

+Made a final attempt to create functions for saving high scores and retrieving high scores to/from local storage using JSON.
+Not successful.

+For the most part, the quiz works the way I expected.